riklas/PassVault/README.md

 PassVault
 =========

-command line python tool for managing your passwords using gpg encryption
+command line python tool for managing your passwords using pgp encryption

 Allows you to: